N1koJones/Langauge-Exchange-AutoBot/README.md

 This project will aim to automate the announcement process of the weekly events held by the group.

+# Commands (tennative)
 ## Pretext for Commands (tennative): ~
-## Commands (tennative)

 ## Setup
 These are administration tools that will be used on startup and changing factors in the settings.

 ### setup [role]
 This will start the setup process and restrict setup access to only the role given.
-(Can be overridden by an admin) Setup process consists of seeing all input and output channels, queue, etc.
+(Can be overridden by an admin) Setup process consists of seeing all input and output channels, queue, etc. after each input

 ### endsetup
 This will stop the setup process and constant response of listing items as they are added/removed.